AndrewBCN/Armbian-NG/docs/quick_start_guide.md

 * Note that you can specify some parameters and pass some flags to build.py.
 For example, to clone the Armbian ***tvboxes*** branch, use ***distcc*** to compile to Linux kernel, and use file ***myconf.conf*** as the Armbian-style configuration file, you  can use the following command:

->	python3 ./build.py -d -c myconfig.conf \-\-branch tvboxes
+>	python3 ./build.py -d -c myconfig.conf \-\-armbianbranch tvboxes

 * The command